Durdans Hospital: Durdans Heart Centre

 Durdans Hospital established its Durdans Heart Centre in 1999.
 It has become a centre in cardiology, cardiac surgery and cardiac investigative procedures.

 Durdans Heart Centre was established as an affiliation to Fortis Escorts Heart Institute (formally known as Escorts Heart Institute & Research Centre).
 It specialises in prevention, detection, diagnosis, and treatment of heart disease.

 Medical Tourism

 Durdans is part of the drive to build a 2015–20 National Masterplan Initiative on Medical Tourism.
 This would map out such factors as availability of hospital facilities, accreditation, specialisations, centre of excellence areas, post-surgery and wellness packages, medical tourism packages and tie-ups with global medical travel agents.

 Service Accessibility

 The hospital has introduced audio and video consultation to expand its service through telemedicine for patients since 2020.

 Subsidiaries

-Amrak Institute of Medical Sciences is the training body of Durdans Hospital.
+Amrak Institute of Medical Sciences is a fully owned subsidiary of Durdans Hospital.